- What Is Hypoglycemia in Pregnancy?

 4. Gestational Diabetes

 Gestational diabetes is a pregnancy condition, which is caused due to hormonal effects, pregnancy stress, and resistance to insulin.
-Due to this, your blood sugar levels can drop, leading to hypoglycemia.
-This is especially likely in women who have diabetes and are on medication.
-Approximately nine percent of women suffer from gestational diabetes during their pregnancy, but the condition resolves on its own after giving birth.
+Your blood sugar levels can drop due to these causes and lead to hypoglycemia.
+Gestational diabetes is especially likely in women who have diabetes and are on medication.
+Approximately 9% of women suffer from gestational diabetes during their pregnancy, but the condition resolves on its own after giving birth.

 5. Medical Conditions